lotusnprod/lotus-manuscript/manuscript.md

 | Which compounds labeled as terpenoids were found in *Aspergillus* species, between 2010 and 2020, with related references? | [https://w.wiki/4VGD](https://w.wiki/4VGD) |
 | Which are the available referenced structure-organism pairs on wikidata? (example limited to 1000 results) | [https://w.wiki/4VFh](https://w.wiki/4VFh) |

-The queries presented in Table @tbl:queries are only a few examples, and many other ways of interrogating LOTUS can be formulated.
+The queries presented in Table @tbl:queries are only selected examples, and many other ways of interrogating LOTUS can be formulated.
 Generic queries can be used, for example, for hypothesis generation when starting a research project.
-For instance, a generic SPARQL query - listed in Table @tbl:queries as "Which are the available referenced structure-organism pairs?" - retrieves all structures, identified by their InChIKey ([P235](https://www.wikidata.org/wiki/Property:P235)), which contain "found in taxon" ([P703](https://www.wikidata.org/wiki/Property:P703)) statements that are stated in ([P248](https://www.wikidata.org/wiki/Property:P248)) a bibliographic reference: [https://w.wiki/4VFh](https://w.wiki/4VFh).
+For instance, a generic SPARQL query - listed in Table @tbl:queries as "Which are the available referenced structure-organism pairs on wikidata?" - retrieves all structures, identified by their InChIKey ([P235](https://www.wikidata.org/wiki/Property:P235)), which contain "found in taxon" ([P703](https://www.wikidata.org/wiki/Property:P703)) statements that are stated in ([P248](https://www.wikidata.org/wiki/Property:P248)) a bibliographic reference: [https://w.wiki/4VFh](https://w.wiki/4VFh).
 Data can then be exported in various formats, such as classical tabular formats, json, or html tables (see Download tab on the lower right of the query frame).
 At the time of writing (2021-12-20), this query (without the LIMIT 1000) returned 951,800 entries; a frozen query result is available at [https://doi.org/10.5281/zenodo.5668854](https://doi.org/10.5281/zenodo.5668854) [@doi:10.5281/zenodo.5668854].